-Because you must want to eat dinner again.
+Because you must want to have a dinner again.

-Japanese often eat ramen after Izakaya, so they must get be fat!
+Japanese often eat ramen after Izakaya, so we must get be fat in the future…

-Today, I would like to introduce real Japanese Ramen loved around the world.
+Today, I introduce basic Japanese Ramen loved around the world.

 There are actually 3 types of Ramen.